thotatejaswini03/PythonFullStackProject/README.md

 _**Random Fact Generation**: Users can click a button to instantly receive a new fun fact.

-_**Categorized Facts**: Facts are organized into categories, making it easier to explore topics of interest.
+_**User Registration & Login**: Secure user authentication for personalized experiences.

-_**User Profiles and Favorites**: Users can save their favorite facts to their profile for easy access.
+_**Favorites Management**: Users can save their favorite facts for easy access.

-_**Community-driven Content**: Users can submit their own fun facts, allowing the database to grow dynamically.
+_**Category-Based Fact Discovery**: Explore facts by categories such as Science, History, and Technology.

-_**Database Integration**: All facts, user data, and favorites are stored securely in a Supabase (PostgreSQL) database.
+_**Share Your Own Facts**: Users can contribute by adding their own fun facts to the platform

 ## Project Structure